bowlercbtlabs/Github-Introduction-Lab-1/README.md

     - show access to a public repo
 - Github will be used to store all device configurations and a link to the repo will be placed in all the video descriptions
     - This will allow a more streamlined user experience by giving our viewers the ability to follow along with us step by step
+- Show Lab with github link in the description and how it works